Skip to main content

 Specific sensory features of DPN and pDPN

 The accurate diagnosis of sensory pDPN characteristics may eventually prove to be demanding.
-This statement relies on a detailed medical history and a thorough investigation of clinical signs.1,3,8,13 Commonly, sensory affectation shows (Figures 1 and 2) the same specific stocking-glove-like allocation as the sensory symptoms.1,3,8,13
+Commonly, pain affectation shows (Figures 2 and 3) the same specific allocation as the sensory symptoms.1,3,8,13

 It is also generally accepted that large-fiber evaluation should include the analysis of vibration sensation using a 128 Hz tuning fork and light touch perception by applying a 10-g monofilament on the dorsal aspect of the toes.1,3,8,13-15 The results, however, seem to depend on each clinician’s experience and daily practice.3,13 A study conducted by Dyck et al16 associated 24 patients with DM with and without DPN who were examined in a blind manner by 12 experienced physicians.
 Interestingly, the results showed that considerable and excessive variability among physician judgment of signs, symptoms, and diagnosis was noted.16